rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_Implementing_GitHub_Actions_by_using_DevOps_Starter.md

 In this task, you will create an Azure DevOps Starter project that automatically sets up a GitHub repository, as well as creates and triggers a GitHub workflow that deploys an Azure web app, based on the content of the GitHub repository.

-1. From the lab VM, open Edge browser, navigate to the [**Azure Portal**](https://portal.azure.com), and sign in with the credentials provided in environmental details page.
+1. From the lab VM, open Edge browser, navigate to the https://portal.azure.com, and sign in with the credentials provided in environmental details page.
 1. In the Azure portal, search for and select the **DevOps Starter** resource type and, on the **DevOps Starter** blade, click either **+ Add**, **+ New**, or **+ Create**.
 1. On the **Start fresh with a new application** page of the **DevOps Starter** blade, click the **here** link in the **Setting up DevOps starter with GitHub, click here** text.